Last reviewed on 30 August 2021

-If your son or daughter is going back to nursery, school or college, you might have mixed emotions.
-Although you understand the benefits for their development and wellbeing, you might be worried about the risk of coronavirus (COVID-19), especially if you have vulnerable family members or you’re in a high risk group.
+As your son or daughter goes back to nursery, school or college this Autumn, you might have mixed emotions.
+Although you understand the benefits for their development and wellbeing, you might still be worried about the risk of coronavirus (COVID-19), especially if you have vulnerable family members or if you’re in a high risk group.

-Your child might also be feeling anxious about the virus, the new GCSE/A Level assessment process or other issues.
-If they have special educational needs and disabilities or an existing mental health condition, the COVID-19 lockdown might have brought new challenges.
+Your child might also be feeling anxious about the virus, their studies, reconnecting with friends and other issues – or they might simply not want the summer holidays to end!
+If they have special educational needs and disabilities or an existing mental health condition, the COVID-19 lockdowns might have brought additional challenges.

-Good Thinking, London’s digital mental wellbeing service, recognises that this school year has been tough for all the family.
-As your child returns to full-time classroom education, you might have to discuss some complex issues and answer some difficult questions – as ever, the most important thing is that they feel safe and loved.
+Good Thinking, London’s digital mental wellbeing service, recognises that the last 18 months have been tough for all the family.
+As your child returns to the classroom, you might have to discuss some complex issues and answer some difficult questions – as ever, the most important thing is that they feel safe and loved.

 To help your family, we've put together these tips and links to other useful resources and we've created back to school advice for young people.
-You can also find NHS-approved wellbeing apps, such as Be Mindful, MyCognition PRO and tomo, on Good Thinking.
+You can also find NHS-approved wellbeing apps for adults (e.g. Be Mindful, MyCognition PRO and tomo) and young people (e.g. Feeling Good Teens and Move Mood) on Good Thinking.

-Once you understand what your child’s educational establishment is doing, you can have an honest and open conversation with your son or daughter about these measures so they know what to expect on day one.
-Focus on what they can control – such as wearing a face covering on public transport if they are aged 11+ – and remind them that everyone plays an important part in making this work.
+Once you understand what measures your child’s educational establishment has in place, you can have an honest and open conversation with your son or daughter so they know what to expect on day one.
+Focus on what they can control and remind them that everyone plays an important part in making this work.